lightningdevkit/ldk-swift/README.md

 Now, the contents of the `bindings/LDK` folder will have been completely regenerated.

 ### Configuring Xcode for Framework Compilation

 Go to the `xcode` folder and open `LDKFramework.xcworkspace`.

-Then, navigate to the "LDKFramework" project and click on the LDKFramework target:
+Then, navigate to the "LDKFramework" project and click on the LDKFramework target, and open up the `Build Settings` tab:
 ![](https://user-images.githubusercontent.com/5944973/175575527-97073a18-76fc-4ab0-928f-d40ac643e607.png)

 Search for "LDK_DIRECTORY":
 ![](https://user-images.githubusercontent.com/5944973/175575621-38224096-4baa-44cc-8345-ec2b871fcbe6.png)

-Here, enter the absolute path you to ldk-c-bindings you saved above.
+Here, enter the absolute path to `ldk-c-bindings` that you saved above.

 Now, do the same for the "LDKFramework_Mac" target.

-#### Generating the *.xcframework files
+#### Generating the \*.xcframework files

 With all the bindings generated, you will just have to run two commands to generate the xcframework: